heliochromic/books-swap-rest-app/readme.md

 ## Contact

-This pet-project developed by Volodymyr Materynskyi and Bohdan Prokhorov
+This pet project was developed by Volodymyr Materynskyi and Bohdan Prokhorov